14 things to do on Dartmoor with toddlers (and older kids)

 Visit Dartmoor can suggest plenty of easy, circular walks to try out with kids.

 The home to the navy hero Sir Francis Drake is a beautiful National Trust property where children can roam the orchard, dash around the lawn and dress up in Tudor style in the attic exhibition.
+It’s also one of our favourite Dartmoor days out.
 Older kids will be enthralled by the sparkling treasure room which displays items ‘collected’ by Drake during his travels.

 River Dart Country Park